 Fulbright US Student Grants fund 9-10 months of international in one of over 145 countries.
 Grantees usually design and define their own programs.
-Projects may include independent research, field work, university coursework, classes in a music conservatory or art school, special projects in the social or life sciences, business internships, English Teaching Assistantships, or a combination of the above.
+Projects may include independent research, field work, university coursework, classes in a music conservatory or art school, special projects in the social or life sciences, business internships, English Teaching Assistantship, or a combination of the above.

 Eligibility and Qualifications

 Selection is made on the basis of the applicant’s academic or professional record, language preparation, the feasibility and specificity of the proposed project, commitment and motivation as well personal qualifications.

 - Applicants must be U.S. citizens at the time of application.
 Graduating seniors, graduate or professional students or alumni of any age are encouraged to apply.